How Shall We Think of Open Adoption?

 Seems kinda flat, no?

-But as we move into the third decade of the movement toward open adoptions, I submit that we should stop using contact as our measure.
+But as we move into the third decade of open adoptions, I submit that we should stop using contact as our measure.
 Why?

 Because Contact ≠ Openness.

 Contact is not the same as openness.

 Further, because of the need to consider contact and openness separately, we need a better tool than a spectrum.
 How about a grid?
 A grid that takes into account a measure other than contact — the level of open-heartedness on the part of the parents of the child.